anchetaWern/octo-views/README.md

 After that, upload the contents of the `stats-viewer` directory into a web accessible directory in your server.
 Be sure to update `db-config.php` to include your database credentials.
 Once you've set that up, simply update the JavaScript code to make the request to the server you've just setup.

+##Project Status

+Abandonware.
+I no longer have any plans on improving and maintaining this project.

 ##License

 The MIT License (MIT) Copyright (c)